carbon-language/carbon-lang/llvm/docs/LangRef.rst

     can prove that the function does not execute any convergent operations.
     Similarly, the optimizer may remove ``convergent`` on calls/invokes when it can prove that the call/invoke cannot call a convergent function.
+``"frame-pointer"``
+    This attribute tells the code generator whether the function should keep the frame pointer.
+The code generator may emit the frame pointer even if this attribute says the frame pointer can be eliminated.
+    The allowed string values are:

+     * ``"none"`` (default) - the frame pointer can be eliminated.
+     * ``"non-leaf"`` - the frame pointer should be kept if the function calls other functions.
+     * ``"all"`` - the frame pointer should be kept.
 ``hot``
     This attribute indicates that this function is a hot spot of the program execution.
 The function will be optimized more aggressively and will be